tokyo-rust/website/static-site/content/commercial-disclosure.md

 ## How We Use Your Donations

-In summary, our expenses include:
+In summary, our operating expenses include:

 - Paying for computing services such as AWS.
 - Renting venues for in-person events.